colltoaction/widip/README.md

 ## Filesystem
 1. While running, `.jpg`s will be reloaded on file changes
-2. Open `.yaml` and `.jpg` files side by side for a fast feedback loop Widip seamlessly integrates with editors and CLIs for Linux and MacOS as a [UNIX shell].
+2. Open `.yaml` and `.jpg` files side by side for a fast feedback loop

 Diagrams are written as `.yaml` documents and are meant for human authors.
 Widip watches the filesystem for any changes to source and immediately renders updated images to keep pace with graphical reasoning.

-In this lightweight environment users can use their own tools for editing text and viewing images.
+Using this lightweight [UNIX shell] users can use their own tools for editing text and viewing images.
 As an example, VS Code will automatically reload `README.md`s and `.jpg` tabs when files change.

 ## Command-line interface